I am possibly the least dramatic person I know.

 Rather than wondering and imagining what might be up…just ask them.

 This is easier said than done, I’ll admit.
-Who wants to kick off an uncomfortable conversation, am I right?
+Who wants to kick off an uncomfortable conversation, even with a close friend, am I right?

 But it doesn’t have to be complex.
 “Hey, you’ve seemed kind of distant lately.
 Did I say or do something to upset you?”